vyavasthita/indian-insurance/README.md

 # Pending
 Some of the endpoints should be accessed once user is signed up, this is not yet done

-# Note
-Initially I have created flask form for sign up for testing purpose.
-Relevant code and html are still part of code.
-This could be deleted later.

 ## How to Test

 1. Clone the repo